LambdaTest/documentation/docs/local-testing-for-windows.md

 <img loading="lazy" src={require('../assets/images/local-testing-for-windows/start-localhost-testing-using-lambda-tunnel.webp').default} alt="Image"  className="doc_img"/>

-> **IMPORTANT NOTE**: Some browsers doesn’t support automatic resolution of the URL string “localhost”.
-Therefore if you test on URLs like “http://localhost/” or “`http://localhost:8080`” etc, you would get an error in these browsers.
-A possible solution is to use “localhost.lambdatest.com” or replace the string “localhost” with machine IP address.
-For example if you wanted to test “http://localhost/dashboard” or, and your machine IP is 192.168.2.6 you can instead test on “`http://192.168.2.6/dashboard`”.
+> **IMPORTANT NOTE**: Some browsers doesn’t support automatic resolution of the URL string "localhost".
+Therefore if you test on URLs like "http://localhost/" or "`http://localhost:8080`" etc, you would get an error in these browsers.
+A possible solution is to use "localhost.lambdatest.com" or replace the string "localhost" with machine IP address.
+For example if you wanted to test "http://localhost/dashboard" or, and your machine IP is 192.168.2.6 you can instead test on "`http://192.168.2.6/dashboard`".

 ## Testing Local Folder Files Using LambdaTest Tunnel
 * * *